 It is recommended that you wash your brushes at least once a week.
 You can leave it for 2 weeks, but definitely no longer than that!
 Brushes that only use loose powder can be washed less often than brushes that use creams, gels or liquids as wet, moist environments are perfect for bacteria growth.

-How to clean your makeup brushes at home:
+How to clean your makeup brushes at home?

 Cleaning your own makeup brushes is much easier than you think.
 There are various ways to do it, but here’s one of the simplest!
-Just as you use face wash to cleanse your face from bacteria and dirt, so you can use it too for your makeup brushes.
+Just as you use a face wash to cleanse your face from bacteria and dirt, so you can use it too for your makeup brushes.

-Simply pour some of your favourite organic face wash into the palm of your hand and wet your makeup brush before swirling it in the face wash in your hand.
+Simply pour some of your favorite organic face wash into the palm of your hand and wet your makeup brush before swirling it in the face wash in your hand.
 Keep swirling it until is saturated in the face wash before rinsing with warm water.
 Keep rinsing until the water runs clear.
 Once completely rinsed, simply leave your brush somewhere to air dry and voila!
 You can also add a few drops of lemon juice or a teaspoon of baking powder to the face wash for an extra antibacterial boost if you wish.